outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- emulsifiers
 			- carboxymethylcellulose and polysorbate-80 are linked to colon cancer
 		- talc
+		- aflatoxins
+			- aflatoxins are a toxin found in moldy peanuts or grains, which are associated with higher rates of liver cancer
 		- TCE (Trichloroethylene) - https://en.wikipedia.org/wiki/Trichloroethylene
 			- may still be used to separate some substances in food, like separating caffeine from coffee, also may be found in potato chips, processed meat, and other highly processed foods which may have had a reason to use a separating agent (such as separating grease from the food)
 		- https://en.wikipedia.org/wiki/Carcinogen